SpecFlowOSS/SpecFlowWiki/Building-SpecFlow.md

-Currently we are building SpecFlow with VisualStudio 2013.
+We are currently building SpecFlow with VisualStudio 2013.

 Use the `v2` branch to build SpecFlow.
 For building the Visual Studio integration, use the [SpecFlow.VisualStudio GitHub repo](https://github.com/techtalk/SpecFlow.VisualStudio)